All hail The King! Bayern hero Coman comes back to haunt PSG | Goal.com

 At the other end, the only player who could arguably challenge Lewandowski for the title of ‘Probable Ballon d’Or winner 2020’, Neymar, missed his own golden opportunity early on as Manuel Neuer spread himself to deny the Brazil superstar.

-Neymar, of course, is just one half of PSG’s golden attacking duo, and when Kylian Mbappe looks back on this final, he will do so rueing his weak effort from around 12 yards out when unmarked in the box.
+Neymar, of course, is just one half of PSG’s golden attacking duo, and when Kylian Mbappe looks back on this final, he will do so rueing his weak effort from around 12 yards out when unmarked in the box on the stroke of half-time.

 Neuer was able to save that one with ease, but the revitalised goalkeeper again had to be at his best as PSG chased the game following Coman’s opener, with Marquinhos and Mbappe denied by the man Bayern fans have dubbed ‘The Wall’.